simonsobs/socs/docs/agents/labjack.rst

          'arguments':[
            ['--ip-address', '10.10.10.150'],
            ['--num-channels', '13'],
-           ['--functions', '{
-           "Channel 1": ["1.3332*10**(2*v - 11)", "mBar"],
-           "Channel 2": ["2*10**(v - 5)", "mBar"]
-           }'],
+           ['--function-file', 'labjack_functions.yml'],
            ['--mode', 'acq'],
            ]},

 You should assign your LabJack a static IP, you'll need to know that here.
-The 'functions' argument is a dictionary that specifies functions and units to apply to the output voltages of certain channels.
-In this example channels 1 and 2 will record pressure data by applying functions to the voltage output 'v' of their respective channels.
-This data is published to the feed in the same manner as the voltages.
+The 'functions-file' argument specifies the labjack configuration file, which is located in your OCS configuration directory.
+This allows analog voltage inputs on the labjack to be converted to different units.
+Here is an example labjack configuration file:

+    Channel 1:
+        user_defined: 'False'
+        type: "MKS390"

+    Channel 2:
+        user_defined: 'False'
+        type: 'warm_therm'

+    Channel 3:
+        user_defined: 'True'
+        units: 'Ohms'
+        function: '(2.5-v)*10000/v'

+In this example, Channels 1 and 2 (AIN1 and AIN2 on the labjack) are hooked up to the MKS390 pressure gauge and a thermistor in the SO-specified warm thermometry setup, respectively.
+Since these are defined functions in the LabJackFunctions class, specifying the name of their method is all that is needed.
+Channel 3 shows how to define a custom function.
+In this case, the user specifies the units and the function itself, which takes the input voltage 'v' as the only argument.

 Docker
 ``````